-Table 24: Salvage Harvesting of Fire Damaged Timber
+Table 26: Salvage Harvesting of Fire Damaged Timber

-A total area of approximately 19,523 ha burnt from April 1, 2004 to March 31, 2009.
-3,433.2 ha, or 17.6% was in merchantable timber stands (based on TSR limits of 140 m/ha 17.5 cm dbh or greater).
-The Participants salvage harvested 22.2% of the merchantable timber that burnt in high management intensity LU's, 0.1% in medium management intensity LU's, and none in low management intensity LU's.
+A total merchantable area of approximately 6,362.5 ha burnt from April 1, 2004 to March 31, 2010.
+The Participants salvage harvested 12.1% of the merchantable timber that burnt in high management intensity LU's, 5.6% in medium management intensity LU's, and none in low management intensity LU's.